trubiso/utils/README.md

 the APIs are in the `api/` folder, the utilities are in the root folder.

+in order to use these utilities, a `.env` file must be created with a `TODOIST_TOKEN` entry.

 ## addw

 `addw` adds the specified word(s) in the specified language to the